mrahhal/css-theming/README.md

 - Themes and theme category management
 - Colors and their swatches automatically computed for light/dark themes
+- Auto computation of rgb variables for colors (provided as css variables for ease of use)
 - Foregrounds, backgrounds, borders
 - Support for icons/svgs
 - Programmatic access